egor-sorokin/reactjs-es6-examples/README.md

 $ npm start
 ```

+### Change default port
-By default, the project will expose port 3333.
+By default, the project will use port 3333.
 If you need you can change it:
 ```sh
 $ cd [project-dir]
 ```